Indianadjones/CSS-my-site/README.md

 Nelson Almeida Portfolio

-This is the portfolio website of Nelson Almeida, showcasing his personal and professional information, skills, and contact details.
+This is a webpage dedicated to my profile, showcasing my personal and professional information.